NegaAshley/YelpCamp/README.md

 * Prevent user from adding a comment if not signed in
 * Add links to navbar
 * Show/hide auth links correctly

+# Refactor the Routes
+* Use Express router to reorganize all routes